-Pennsylvania was recently selected as one of eight states to receive funding from the U.S. Department of Energy to help drive energy savings through residential energy code training and support activities.
-This initiative will bring over $800,000 to eastern Pennsylvania to provide low-cost training, continuing education, and support for code officials, home builders, HERS Raters, designers, and other residential construction professionals.
+In 2014 Pennsylvania was selected as one of eight states to receive funding from the U.S. Department of Energy to help drive energy savings through residential energy code training and support activities.
+This initiative brought over $800,000 to eastern Pennsylvania to provide low-cost training, continuing education, and support for code officials, home builders, HERS Raters, designers, and other residential construction professionals.

 Performance Systems Development (PSD) was selected to implement this program in Pennsylvania.
 When this study concludes in 2017, we’ll calculate how much energy we saved as a result of these training activities, but to do this we need to understand energy use in current new homes.
 PSD is contacting randomly selected municipalities and builders during the fall of 2014 to begin collecting information for a baseline energy efficiency study.
 Information collected will include:

 All identifying information will be kept confidential.
 Data reported to the Department of Energy will not include municipality names, builder names, homeowner names, addresses, or other identifying information.
 PSD will keep all of this information completely confidential.
 Findings will be reported in aggregate and not on individual municipalities or buildings.

 This program will provide additional educational opportunities for Pennsylvania code officials, home builders, HERS Raters, designers, and other residential construction professionals starting in spring 2015 and continuing over the next two years.
 The program seeks to lay the framework for establishing long-term funding streams from utilities and other non-governmental entities to support training, education, technical assistance and other activities relating to the energy code.
 We’ll be reaching out to you again in early 2015 to share the latest information on upcoming training opportunities to be offered through this program.